Bread Loaf Section News

 Read all about the college's generosity on the GMC website and also on Vermont Public.

-Hike safely this summer and in all seasons!
+Hike safely this winter and in all seasons!

 As the seasons change your preparations will change as well.
-Summer weather in the Green Mountains, like all mountains, is changeable and unpredictable.
+Fall weather in the Green Mountains, like all mountains, is changeable and unpredictable.
 Be prepared and be safe.
-Because we can't go out on that note, here is a list of great summer hikes around Vermont that are good options for getting your boots on the trails.
+Because we can't go out on that note, here is a great resource for winter hiking that includes good options including easy to very difficult hike perfect for getting on the trails and enjoying the magic of winter in Vermont.

 To help ensure a safe and fun outdoor experience, we strongly encourage you to read and learn from these online resources before heading outside.